makersacademy/bowling-challenge/USER_STORIES.md

 As a game,
 so that the scores are calculated properly,
-If a roll is a spare, the value of the next first roll is added .
+If a roll is a spare, the value of the next first roll is added.

+As a game,
+so that I can play another game of bowling,
+I want to be able to reset the game

 (Edge Casing)
 As a game,